michal-stuglik/django-mips/README.md

 Linux

-    you already have it :)
+    probably, you already have it!

 Windows